robsyc/MB-VAE-DTI/README.md

 - ✅ Data loading and preprocessing
 - ✅ Embedding generation and processing
-- 🔄 h5torch file creation and dataset splitting (in progress)
+- ✅ h5torch file creation and dataset splitting
+- 🔄 Setting up model architectures (in progress)
-- 🔄 Model training (later)
+- 🔄 Model pre-training w/ contrastive, complexity, (reconstruction) loss (later)
+  - Contrastive loss: SimCLR with InfoNCE (1 positive pair and many negatives weighted w/ Tanimoto similarity)
+  - Complexity loss: KL divergence between the encoder's output and a standard normal distribution
+  - Reconstruction loss: MSE between the diffusion decoder's output and the input (only for the drug branch)
+- 🔄 Training baseline model (MLP on FPs & dot-product) and full model (incl.
+DTI accuracy loss) (later)
 - 🔄 Model validation and analysis (later)

 The training section has not yet been refactored to the new codebase.
 We are actively working on implementing and testing the quickstart.
 There currently are still some `archive` folders spread throughout the repository, which contain old code to be refactored.